 She stopped and looked at him again, half-smiling.
 “No closeness,” she quoted.
 “No situations that can lead to. . . this.
 Always a crowd.
 I was surprised when you called me this morning.”

-“So was I.” He looked back at the car, small and far away down the slope, bright blue in a field of white.
+“So was I.” He looked back at the car, small and far away up the slope, bright blue in a field of white.
 “I was surprised when you said you’d go.”

 She crouched to touch a tender shoot growing out of the snow.
 “You shouldn’t have been.”